Ciantic/paytrail-without-sdk/README.md

-Example how to use PayTrail directly without the SDK
+Example how to use Paytrail directly without the SDK